KSDaemon/wampy.js/README.md

 Options attributes description:

 * **autoReconnect**.
 Default value: true.
 Enable autoreconnecting.
 In case of connection failure, Wampy will try to reconnect to WAMP server, and if you were subscribed to any topics, or had registered some procedures, Wampy will resubscribe to that topics and reregister procedures.
 * **reconnectInterval**.
 Default value: 2000 (ms).
 Reconnection Interval in ms.
 * **maxRetries**.
 Default value: 25.
 Max reconnection attempts.
 After reaching this value [.disconnect()](#disconnect) will be called
 * **transportEncoding**.
 Default value: json.
 Transport serializer to use.
 Supports 2 values: json|msgpack.
-For using msgpack you need to include msgpack javascript library, set up **msgpackCoder** option, and wamp server, that also supports it.
+For using msgpack you need to provide [msgpack5][] javascript library, set up **msgpackCoder** option, and wamp server, that also supports it.
 * **realm**.
 Default value: null.
 WAMP Realm to join on server.
 See WAMP spec for additional info.
 * **onConnect**.
 Default value: null.
 Callback function.
 Fired when connection to wamp server is established.
 * **onClose**.
 Default value: null.
 Callback function.
 Fired on closing connection to wamp server.
 * **onError**.
 Default value: null.
 Callback function.
 Fired on error in websocket communication.
 * **onReconnect**.
 Default value: null.
 Callback function.
 Fired every time on reconnection attempt.
 * **ws**.
 Default value: null.
 User provided WebSocket class.
 Useful in node enviroment.
 * **msgpackCoder**.
 Default value: null.
 User provided msgpack class.
 Useful if you plan to use msgpack encoder instead of default json.
+Teoretically, any msgpack encoder with encode/decode methods should work.
+In practice, [msgpack5][] tested and works well with [Wiola][], [msgpack-lite](https://github.com/kawanet/msgpack-lite) doesn't work as expected.
+Feel free to research other variants.

 ```javascript
 ws.options();